Senditmedia/sendit_external_player/README.md

+# OLD PLAYER, GENERALLY NOT USED.
+PLEASE USE SENDIT_STANDALONE_PLAER REPO

 1. In https://github.com/Senditmedia/sendit branch called senditcdn, copy the contents
 2. Change for example the following values:
  - Update all links to jsdelivr, etc.